 In January 2017, we and Akcea entered into a SPA with Novartis.
-As part of the SPA, Novartis was required to purchase \$50 million of Akcea's common stock at the IPO price or in our common stock at a premium if an IPO did not occur by April 2018.
+As part of the SPA, Novartis was required to purchase \$50 million of Akcea's common stock at the IPO price or our common stock at a premium if an IPO did not occur by April 2018.
 Therefore, at the inception of the SPA, we recorded a \$5.0 million asset representing the fair value of the potential future premium we could have received if Novartis purchased our common stock.
 We determined the fair value of the future premium by calculating the value based on the stated premium in the SPA and estimating the probability of an Akcea IPO.
 We also included a lack of marketability discount when we determined the fair value of the premium because we would have issued unregistered shares to Novartis if they had purchased our common stock.
 We measured this asset using Level 3 inputs and recorded it in other assets on our condensed consolidated balance sheet.
 At the end of the first and second quarters of 2017 prior to Akcea's IPO, we reassessed the fair value of this asset.
 We recorded an adjustment to other income/expense on our condensed consolidated statement of operations for the change in value.
-As a result of Akcea's IPO closing in July 2017, we will write-off the remaining balance to other expense on our third quarter 2017 condensed consolidated statement of operations.
+Because Akcea completed its IPO before April 2018, Novartis will not purchase additional shares of Ionis stock.
+Therefore, this asset no longer had any value and we wrote-off the remaining balance to other expenses on our third quarter 2017 condensed consolidated statement of operations.

-The following is a reconciliation of the potential premium we would have received if Akcea had not completed its IPO, measured at fair value on a recurring basis using significant unobservable inputs (Level 3) for the six months ended June 30, 2017 (in thousands):
+The following is a reconciliation of the potential premium we would have received if Akcea had not completed its IPO, measured at fair value on a recurring basis using significant unobservable inputs (Level 3) for the nine months ended September 30, 2017 (in thousands):

-Beginning balance of Level 3 asset (at December 31, 2016) \$ Value of the potential premium we will receive from Novartis at inception of the SPA (January 2017) 5,035 Recurring fair value adjustment during the six months ended June 30, 2017 (1,438) Ending balance of Level 3 asset (at June 30, 2017) \$ 3,597
+Beginning balance of Level 3 asset (at December 31, 2016) \$ Value of the potential premium we will receive from Novartis at inception of the SPA (January 2017) 5,035 Recurring fair value adjustment during the nine months ended September 30, 2017 (5,035) Ending balance of Level 3 asset (at September 30, 2017) \$

-At December 31, 2016 we did not have any financial instruments that were valued using Level 3 inputs.
+At September 30, 2017 and December 31, 2016, we did not have any financial instruments that were valued using Level 3 inputs.